thenicedoctor/communist-values/README.md

 - `style.css` — styling, light/dark theme
 - `questions.js` — the 60 statements and their axis/direction metadata
 - `app.js` — quiz flow, scoring, and radar chart rendering

+- ## Indexing Process

+- Currently, we are working to index this site.
+Once it will finish, we will notify you guys.
+Stay updated with the repository.
+-